Seyyid Lokman: Conclusion

 In the later 16th century, Ottoman sultans were less visibly active in participation of warfare and government.
 Throughout Lokman’s career, Selim II and Murad III had ceased to go to war with their armies.
 After Murad III, Mehmed III (1595–1603) and Ahmed I (1603–1617) paid little attention to şehname writing.
 Therefore, the increasing impossibility of depicting the Ottoman sultan as a war hero and the decline of the composition of şehname started to undermine the position of şehnameci.
 After Lokman’s appointment as şehnameci, there were only two successors left: Taliki-zade and Hasan Hukmi (1601) respectively.
 After them, the post of şehnameci was terminated.
 Although the post only existed for about 50 years, the five successive şehnamecis produced fifteen notable history works in total.
 Lokman was the most prolific one who composed ten out of the fifteen şehnames.

-Seyyid Lokman was truly a treasure to not only the Ottoman Empire but also the modern world.
-He played a key role in the court since he held an administrative and also creative position.
+Seyyid Lokman was considered a treasure to the Ottoman Empire and the modern world.
+He played a key role in the court since he held an administrative and creative position.
 Lokman also oversaw all aspects of production, from the composition of the text to the presentation of the final projects, showing his competency.
 On top of that, taking the inspirations of historical works from Europe and combining the idea with his own, Lokman’s work and position inspired historical accounts.
 He shaped the Ottoman style of historical accounts utilizing both past and foreign ideas.
 The şahnames Lokman produced can be considered as propaganda which glorifies and eulogizes sultans as heroes as well.
-Overall, Seyyid Lokman is a significant role in history because of his earnest devotion to documenting history and creating a series of extraordinary şahnames.
+Overall, Seyyid Lokman had a significant role in history because of his devotion to documenting history and creating a series of şahnames.